 Because the way I process myself and my life is through the little tiny things that happen everyday, in any place, at any time.

-I am an enrolled member of the Potawatomi Citizen Band Nation.
-I’m also a writer, teacher and worship leader in the church.
+I am an enrolled citizen of the Potawatomi Citizen Band Nation.
+I’m also a writer, speaker, mama, partner and avid coffee drinker.
 I have experienced in my own being the gracious love of humanity, and I share that love for community here with all of you.

 My book, Glory Happening: Finding the Divine in Everyday Places is out with Paraclete Press, a collection of fifty essays and prayers from my life that focus on the idea of glory.
-I have contributed pieces to Decaturish, Sojourners, and Red Rising Magazine while I’m not here writing about the intersection of spirituality and everyday life.
+I have contributed pieces to Decaturish, Ruminate Magazine, The Mudroom, Relevant Magazine Online, Sojourners, CBE International and Red Rising Magazine while I’m not here writing about the intersection of spirituality and everyday life.
 You can also find me at my page on Medium.